Frequently asked questions

 How will my results be recorded?

-Imperial Horizons courses listed in our literature and on the website are those that the Centre is currently offering in the academic year listed.
-Courses run subject to sufficient demand and resources.
-The College reserves the right to cap numbers and change or discontinue courses.
+Imperial Horizons modules listed in our literature and on the website are those that the Centre is currently offering in the academic year listed.
+Modules run subject to sufficient demand and resources.
+The College reserves the right to cap numbers and change or discontinue modules.